-What are Anti-Glare & Anti-Reflective Coatings?
+What are Anti-Glare & Anti-Reflective Coatings for Glasses?

 Anti-glare (AG) or anti-reflective (AR) lens coatings are specific coatings designed to decrease the amount of reflective light in your lenses.
 These coatings can be applied to the back, front, or both sides of your lenses to control the amount of light that enters your eyes.

 AG and AR coatings eliminate almost all reflections from the surfaces of your lenses.
 Without these reflections, more light can pass through, which can increase your vision.

 A standard AG or AR coating typically consists of two layers: